Built by Metorial, the integration platform for agentic AI.

 branch

-Access information about a specific branch including the latest commit and protection status.
+Access information about a specific branch in a repository.

 URI Pattern: github://repository/{owner}/{repo}/branch/{branch}